Before signing a publishing contract, you should check whether the publisher is reputable and your rights are protected.

 This phenomenon has increased significantly in recent years due to technological developments.
 Automated text production, generative AI, image manipulation and easily accessible publication platforms make it possible to produce seemingly credible but worthless or fake works more quickly and on a larger scale.
 This makes it more difficult to distinguish reputable offers from dubious ones.

-The following warning signs may indicate paper mills or manipulated work and point to fraudulent intentions:
+The following warning signs may indicate fraudulent publishers, paper mills, or manipulated work and supplement the checklist Think.
+Check.
+Submit:

 Content